tigrou23/resume/README.md

 # Hugo Pereira's resume

-> This repository hosts my LaTeX CV.
+> This repository hosts my LaTeX resume.

 A Github Action automatically compiles the LaTeX and publishes the new PDF on the GitHub Page: [PDF Resume](https://tigrou23.github.io/resume).